Timothy Caulfield

 Timothy Allen Caulfield CM (born 1963) is a Canadian professor of law at the University of Alberta, the research director of its Health Law Institute, and current Canada Research Chair in Health Law and Policy.
 He specializes in legal, policy and ethical issues in medical research and its commercialization.
 In addition to professional publications, he is the author of several books aimed at the general reader and host of a television documentary series debunking pseudoscientific myths.
 He is a fellow of the Committee for Skeptical Inquiry and the Pierre Elliott Trudeau Foundation.

 Early life and education

 Caulfield went to high school in Edmonton, Alberta.
 He attended the University of Alberta, earning a B. Sc. in 1987 and a law degree in 1990.
 He completed a Masters in Law at Dalhousie University in 1993.
-During this period he also performed in two punk rock and new age bands, The Citizens and Absolute 9.
+During this period he also performed in two punk rock and new wave bands, The Citizens and Absolute 9.